refraction-ray/general-notes/lectures/intro_algorithms.md

 two steps of heapsort: 1) make maxheap from array 2) pickup the max item(the first one) then maxheapify the new array

-complexity: $\Theta(n \log n)$ due to $\Theta(\log n)$ time for heapify a node, in step 1, one need heapify around n/2 nodes and in step 2, one heapify only root node each time sort one element.
+complexity: $\Theta(n \log n)$ due to $\Theta(\log n)$ time for heapify a node (insert node at the last position and make it move up to appropriate positions), in step 1, one need heapify around n nodes and in step 2, one heapify only root node each time sort one element.
+Note to build the heapify, it can only cost $O(n)$ time, there is a huge difference between using siftup or siftdown!

-See [this](http://javabypatel.blogspot.com/2017/05/analysis-of-heap-sort-time-complexity.html) for algorithm  on heapsort and see [wiki](https://en.wikipedia.org/wiki/Sorting_algorithm) on more aspects of sorting algorithms.
+See [this](https://stackoverflow.com/questions/9755721/how-can-building-a-heap-be-on-time-complexity) and [this](http://128kj.iteye.com/blog/1728555) for algorithm  on heapsort and see [wiki](https://en.wikipedia.org/wiki/Sorting_algorithm) on more aspects of sorting algorithms.

 ## 5 sort in linear time